bigfix/developer.bigfix.com/site/pages/relevance/guide/client/system-information.md

 ## Operating System

-We can easily pull the name of the operating system:
+You can pull the name of the operating system:

 {% qna %}
 Q: name of operating system